SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 CREATE TABLE sampleks.t1 (user_id int PRIMARY KEY, lastname text) WITH cosmosdb_provisioned_throughput=2000;
 ```

 5. In OSS/DataStax, recommended PrimaryKey (partitionKey) should be < 100MB-limit.
+Best practice recommendation is to store up to 100,000 rows in 1 partition in OSS Cassandra.
    In Cosmos, single partitionKey size can be of limit 20GB (per logical partition), 30GB (per physical partition).
 Each PPartition = 10,000 RUs.

 6. In OSS/DataStax, Cassandra a replication factor is mentioned during creation time; e.g. 1.